Friends Summary

 Télécharger mP3 Imprimer jouer consultez

-I just feel like someone reached down my throat, grabbed my small intestine, pulled it out of my mouth and tied it around my neck.
+I just feel like someone reached down my throat, grabbed my small intestine, (lo sacó, extrajó) of my mouth and tied it around my neck.

 commencer à apprendre

-Pull out means to remove something or yourself from a place or situation; to withdraw.
-I pulled out a tooth.
+(Pull out) means to remove something or yourself from a place or situation; to withdraw.

 commencer à apprendre

-Pull out means to remove something or yourself from a place or situation; to withdraw.
-I pulled out a tooth.
+(Pull out) means to remove something or yourself from a place or situation; to withdraw.

 commencer à apprendre